rdxx-sandpit/poc-idn-usecases/.github/ISSUE_TEMPLATE/user-data-story-template.md

 Rename the title, and replace first three entries with your short phrases.
 [Get help](https://github.com/rdxx-sandpit/poc-idn-usecases/blob/master/README.md) filling out this template.

 ## As a...
-Specify your *role* or the user's role (e.g. As a scientist, or as a data analyst, etc.) and, if you wish, specify your organisation or group.
+Specify your *role* or the user's role (e.g. As a scientist, or as a data analyst, etc.) and, if you wish, specify your *organisation* or *group*.

 ## I want to...
 Specify the *desired action* you or the user want to perform